Dozens of cities across the country are imposing curfews. Do they work?

 And critics argue the haphazard way many government officials have been going about imposing the orders also has the potential to disproportionately harm the poor and people of color.

 For example, Chicago Mayor Lori Lightfoot gave merely 35 minutes’ notice to the public when she announced a curfew on Saturday for 9 pm.
-Many — including the American Civil Liberties Union of Illinois — pointed out that it was unfair to issue the order while public transportation was suspended, restricting the ability of Chicagoans to get home quickly.
-Lower-income people who can’t afford to call a ride hailing service are particularly likely to be vulnerable to arrest in such situations.
+Many — including the American Civil Liberties Union of Illinois — pointed out that it was unfair to issue the order while public transportation was suspended, restricting Chicagoans’ ability to get home quickly.
+Lower-income people who can’t afford to call a ride-hailing service are particularly likely to be vulnerable to arrest in such situations.

 Local government officials, on the other hand, see curfews as a tool for maintaining order when protests threaten to spiral out of control and create property damage or deaths.
 When explaining her abruptly issued curfew, Lightfoot said the protest “situation has clearly devolved, and we’ve stepped in to make the necessary arrests.”